-In 2023-24 A levels are offered as a 6 term programme commencing in either September 2023 or January 2024.
+In 2024-25 A levels are offered as a 6-term programme commencing in either September 2024 or January 2025.
 A wide variety of subjects can be studied at A Level including mathematics, sciences, economics, languages, humanities and arts (see Appendices).
-It should be noted that a more limited selection of subjects are available for the January start A Level programme as some subjects are filled to capacity at the start of the academic year.
+It should be noted that a more limited selection of subjects is available for the January start A Level programme as some subjects are filled to capacity at the start of the academic year.